November 2020 Update:

 A PDF version of the report can be found here.
 This article is reproduced with the permission of the American Institute of Physics.

-2020 Water Levels
+2022 Water Levels

 Introduction:

-First Point to Understand:
+First Point to reemphasize:

 Kalamazoo Lake and Lake Michigan are hydrostatically connected!
 This means that as Lake Michigan rises, so does the Kalamazoo Lake and River.
 Kalamazoo Lake is what is referred to as a drowned river mouth.